nlweb

 NLWeb definition

-The Natural Language Web (NLWeb) is a new open standard introduced by Microsoft in 2025, designed to make websites natively accessible to large language models (LLMs) and AI agents.
 At its core, NLWeb enables AI systems to query structured information directly from websites — such as product catalogs, event listings, or recipe databases — in a way that is both machine-readable and semantically rich.

 Traditional websites are optimized for human readers but not for AI agents.
-LLMs often need to crawl and parse raw text, a process that is resource-intensive and error-prone.
-NLWeb addresses this by providing a protocol for sites to publish structured content into a vector database, enabling AI systems to understand, search, and retrieve information through natural language queries.
+However, LLMs often need to crawl and parse raw text, a process that is resource-intensive and error-prone.
+NLWeb addresses this by providing a protocol for sites to publish structured content into a vector database, enabling AI systems to understand, search, and retrieve information through natural language queries

 How NLWeb works

-While NLWeb is broadly recognized as a framework for enabling natural language interactions on the web, here at FPT, we see its potential extending even further - redefining not only how users search, but how the entire digital experiences are orchestrated.
 By combining NLWeb with AI-driven assistants, websites can move beyond static responses to actively guiding users — determining what information should be presented, when, and in what format — to support decision-making throughout their journey.
-This can be considered as “agentic-powered dynamism”: interfaces where AI agents adapt dynamically to the conversational context and semantic queries of each user.
+This can be considered “agentic-powered dynamism”: interfaces where AI agents adapt dynamically to the conversational context and semantic queries of each user.

-For example, consider an e-commerce scenario, specifically for PC Hardware.
-When a user asks, “What hardware upgrades do I need to play Black Myth: Wukong smoothly?", NLWeb would not just return a list of compatible hardware components.
-In our vision, the system could curate a set of optimal upgrade components displayed in a purpose-built template, highlight the key performance attributes that make them suitable, explain the reasoning behind each recommendation, and even guide the user through selection, checkout and installation instructions.
+For example, consider an e-commerce scenario for PC Hardware.
+When a user asks, “What hardware upgrades do I need to play Black Myth: Wukong smoothly?”, NLWeb would not just return a list of compatible hardware components.
+In our vision, the system could curate a set of optimal upgrade components displayed in a purpose-built template, highlight the key performance attributes that make them suitable, explain the reasoning behind each recommendation, and even guide the user through selection, checkout, and installation instructions.
 In this way, NLWeb transforms websites from passive catalogues into proactive assistants, helping users reach decisions more effectively and confidently.

 3.1.
 Improved user experience

 For end-users, the benefit is clear: faster, more intuitive, and convenient interactions, coupled with richer, higher-quality information.
+And by integrating an AI agent into the experience, users move from tedious navigation to direct, meaningful results.

-• Instead of navigating multiple menus and complicated sitemap on a website, users can simply ask an AI agent a question and be redirected to their desired content or receive relevant, structured answers immediately.
+• Instead of navigating multiple menus and a complicated sitemap on a website, users can simply ask an AI agent a question and be redirected to their desired content or receive relevant, structured answers immediately.

 • “What are the sources supporting the statistics cited in this article?”